llpm/llpm/README.md

-LLPM
+LLPM -- CPPHDL Branch
 ====

-Low Level Physical Machine framework
+Low Level Physical Machine framework with CPPHDL.
+This branch is the last which contains CPPHDL code.
+This stuff is more or less dead and has been removed from the master.
+If there is interest in reviving it, a new repo should be created.

 Building LLPM